 Here’s something funny.
 All these years I passed up the original Xbox as just a failed experiment by Microsoft.
 Not until recently did I realize just how great this system was, what is was capable of, and how advanced it was for its time.
 I honestly think it got so much hate and low sales because no one understood what it was trying to do.
 No one really caught on until the Xbox 360 came out which was nearly the same system and design process, but because it was 5 years later everyone got it?
 I don’t think so.

 So with a bunch of processing power, a built-in HDD, and a proprietary online service, what stopped the Xbox?
 Japanese developers did.
-While Sega had an exclusive deal with Microsoft to create over a dozen games for the system, Square Enix cut off nearly all support thanks to Microsoft execs snotty and arrogant attitude toward foreign developers.
-This is what gave the PS2 a huge boost and quadruple the sales thanks to many Japanese exclusive that we have known to love such as Final Fantasy, Okami, Ico, Shadow of the Colossus, and many other Japanese developed games.
-Microsoft was stuck with their own in-house studios and everything but the Japanese market.
-That’s not to say the Xbox didn’t have it’s own excellent suite of games.
+While Sega had an exclusive deal with Microsoft to create over a dozen games for the system, Square Enix cut off nearly all support thanks to Microsoft execs’ snotty and arrogant attitude toward foreign developers.
+This is what gave the PS2 a huge boost and quadruple the sales thanks to many Japanese exclusives that we have known to love such as Final Fantasy, Okami, Ico, Shadow of the Colossus, and many other Japanese-developed games.
+Microsoft was stuck with its own in-house studios and everything but the Japanese market.
+That’s not to say the Xbox didn’t have its own excellent suite of games.

 I’ve finally done it.
-I know have all three current generation gaming systems.
+I know have all three current-generation gaming systems.
 What’s the positive side to that?
 Being able to enjoy each console’s strengths and exclusives.
 The bad side?
 More games than I can play in a week.
 Why did I wait so long for the Xbox One?
-It’s game exclusivity release windows were far and few between and it didn’t offer anything the PS4 couldn’t…well that anyone cares about anyways.
-There’s a lot of nice features on the Xbox One that no other system has, but are they what sells the console?
-At this point Microsoft doesn’t really have anything to sell the Xbox One outside of its already built up user base as well as their three trump cards: Halo, Forza Motorsport, and Rare.
+Its game exclusivity release windows were far and few between and it didn’t offer anything the PS4 couldn’t…well that anyone cares about anyway.
+There are a lot of nice features on the Xbox One that no other system has, but are they what sells the console?
+At this point, Microsoft doesn’t really have anything to sell the Xbox One outside of its already built-up user base as well as its three trump cards: Halo, Forza Motorsport, and Rare.
 While Microsoft used Killer Instinct, Forza 5, and Halo 5 to get people excited about the launch, Microsoft’s launch was very weak outside of a few strong games.

 Out of the Box